Overcoming Dentophobia, a Fear of the Dentist

 Relaxation techniques can also be used to diminish fear.
 Deep breathing exercises, muscle relaxation, and guided imagery can help a patient to relax while in the dentist’s chair.
 Systematic desensitization is a technique employed by psychologists to reduce anxiety and phobias.
 Through this method, the patient is gradually exposed to the object of their fear until he or she is able to combat the fear without assistance.

 The use of medication can vary from mild sedatives to general anesthesia.
-Dentists often use laughing gas, or nitrous oxide, to sooth a nervous patient.
+Dentists often use laughing gas to sooth a nervous patient.
 In some cases, a dentist can prescribe anxiety medication such as Valium or Xanax prior to a procedure.
 Through the use of these methods, a patient is able to receive dental care regardless of the dentophobia.
 It also allows for the patient to be responsive, alert, and able to communicate with the dentist.

 There are also ways in which a patient can engage in self-help to combat dentophobia.
 Doing the proper research into finding a dentist that he/she is comfortable with will help reduce anxiety.
 If the patient feels a sense of trust with the chosen dentist, he/she will find it a bit easier to go to the dentist’s office.
 Patient’s can request to meet with the dentist prior to having work done.
 Bringing a comforting object to the dental appointment is another mechanism to assist with fear.
 Stress-balls are great for this because they can be squeezed in times of heightened fear or anxiety.
 Listening to comforting music in the waiting room or carrying a favorite book can also help ease the patient.
 Having a support system also helps lesson fear, and bringing a trusted friend or family member to the appointment is another way to reduce anxiety.
 Prior to the appointment, a person suffering from dentophobia should try relaxation techniques such as meditation or thinking positively about the outcome of the appointment.